catscarlet/makeiso-animalism/README.md

 ```

 - payload-develop.cfg, Kickstart files, including how to install automatically, the system language, network, root password, etc, A script which will executing after system installation and reboot is also included.
-- centos_dvd_frame.list , CentOS-7-1611 DVD frameware files.
+- centos_dvd_frame.list , CentOS-7-1708 DVD frameware files.
 - minimal.list , RPM Package needed from Everything-DVD
 - generatefilelist.sh , Diff 'installed RPM Package' between the current environment and Everything-DVD.
-This can be used to generate `your_rpm_payload.list`. **Notice that there is difference between MBR as EFI.**
+This can be used to generate `your_rpm_payload.list`. **Notice that there is difference between MBR as EFI.** Not recommended if you don't know what this is for.

 ### ISO